 Choose LIC as your NAIT provider for faster and more reliable compliance.
 Simply record and send animal movement data to NAIT from MINDA LIVE or the MINDA App.

-You can opt in with LIC here, all you need is your MINDA participant code and a NAIT number.
+You can opt in with LIC on this page, all you need is your MINDA participant code and a NAIT number.

 You can register for MINDA LIVE or NAIT if you haven't already.